Frequently Asked Questions (FAQS)

-Yes we can but the cost will work out to be quite the same so why go through the trouble of doing the application on your own?
+Yes we can but the cost will work out to be quite the same, so why go through the trouble of making the application on your own?
 All the procedures will take up 3-6 days of your time.
 Our fees are affordable and there are no hidden cost.
 Besides, we provide full after sales service and 6 months mentoring scheme.

 5. What is security bond, personal accident and medical insurance?

 Employers are required to provide a $5000 banker’s guarantee and take up a personal accident and medical insurance for their FDW.
 We have tied up with our partner insurance company to provide appropriate insurance coverage with various options for our customers.

 6. What medical checks are necessary for my FDW during Covid-19?